byteface/typenav/README.md

 }
 ’’‘

-In this example typing 'c' or 'h' would immediately trigger the url because the search feature is set to false.
+With this example typing 'c' or 'h' would immediately launch the url

 ## NOTES

-	• If a form field on the page is selected, topnav is disabled to not block users from using textboxes etc
+	• If a form field on the page is selected, typenav is disabled as to not block users from using textboxes etc
 	• Binding to hash urls allows you to expand functionality by triggering anchors or js functions